oslabs-beta/xkite/README.md

 <details><summary><b>Configuring A Cluster</b></summary>

-When you first navigate to the Configuration Page, you will be presented with the options to:
+When users first navigate to the Configuration Page, users will be presented with the options to:

 1. Choose the number of Kafka Brokers
 2. Choose the number of Replicas for Kafka Broker
 3. Choose the number of Zookeepers
-4. Choose a database of either KSQL or Postgresql as your Data Source.
+4. Choose a database of either KSQL or Postgresql as the Data Source.
    a. <b>Note</b>: Data Source integration other than KSQL is not yet supported.
-5. Choose either Juypter Notebook or Spark as your Data Sink.
+5. Choose either Juypter Notebook or Spark as the Data Sink.
    a. <b>Note</b>: Data Sink integration is not yet supported.
 6. See [Advanced Settings Menu](#advanced-settings-menu) for details on options.